 One of the benefits of flying in business class is having a dedicated check-in line at the airport.
-Since it was a quick Thursday-Monday trip, Taryn and I carried on our luggage and went straight to the security line.
+However, since it was a quick Thursday-Monday trip, we carried on our luggage and went straight to the security line.

 Not surprisingly, the Turkish Airlines lounge was quite busy, but we grabbed a few beers (and baklava) and found a table upstairs.

 We arrived at the gate about five minutes before the scheduled boarding time, and the gate agents decided to start the boarding process early.
 We were ushered onto the plane, sat in our seats, and given a pre-departure drink.
 We opted for the champagne (obvi).

 Business class included eight seats, and we had a dedicated flight attendant for our section of the cabin.
 While all of the other passengers settled into their seats, she came by to take our dinner orders and made small talk by asking about the final destination for our travel.
 She was genuinely friendly, but not trying too hard.
 I went with the beef short rib, and Taryn picked the pasta.